Cook Like Czechs

 Poppy Seed Roll – Czech Makový závin

-Are you a fan of poppy seeds?
-If the answer is yes, then I have an excellent recipe for Old Bohemian poppyseed roll here that will delight everyone who tastes it!
+Do you enjoy poppy seeds?
+If so, I have got an amazing recipe for you—a classic Old Bohemian poppyseed roll that is sure to delight anyone who tries it!

 Prevent your screen from going dark